Drag13/drag13.github.io/src/posts/react-inline-runtimer-chunk/content.md

 ![react and content-security-policy](~/img/kdpv/react-security.png)

 React.JS is an awesome library that widely used all over the world.
 However, it also contains some pitfalls that might negatively impact your application.
-And here I want to discuss one of such pitfalls - inlined runtime chunk that might prevent you from correct using highly useful security header - Content-Security-Policy.
+And here I want to discuss one of such pitfalls - inlined runtime chunk that might prevent you from correct using one of the most useful security header - Content-Security-Policy.

+## Identifing the issue

+Let's start.
 If you ever opened the built index.html, you probably already saw something like this:

 ```html
 ...